Resodx/hnslm-framework/README.md

 # hnslm-framework

-Simple PHP router/framework made for study/practice purpose.
+## Simple PHP router/framework made for study/practice purpose.
 Still in development.

+Able to manage artifacts in MVC structure and manage connection.